usfm-bible/tcdocs/docs/USFMTC Roadmap.md

 - \\fv is now simply a character style and requires closing
 - \\k gains an optional @key attribute
 - \\mi# add markers with number.
 E.g. \\mi2
+- @link-href is no longer global and is only for use in \\jmp and \\xt
+- Added @gen to \\ref to indicate that the \\ref has been inserted automatically, not by a user directly

 ### 3.1.1 \- released